-Piper Jaffray downgrades financial holding company Oriental Financial Group (OFG
+Piper Jaffray downgrades financial holding company Oriental Financial Group (OFG) to underperform.

 Analyst Andrew Collins says the company's 46 cents is below his 65 cents estimate and the Street's 68 cents consensus, mostly due to lower net interest income, mortgage banking revenues, securities gains, and partially offset by a net tax benefit.